The Return of Godzilla: Filming and special effects

-Special effects
+Filming began with the special effects on July 7, 1984 (Stage 8, Soviet submarine), followed by principal photography starting on July 9, 1984 (Stage 1, Prime Minister's office).
+The main unit wrapped September 27; effects on October 3.

 The special effects were directed by Teruyoshi Nakano, who had directed the special effects of several previous Godzilla films.
 The decision was made by Tanaka to increase the apparent height of Godzilla from 50 to 80 m so that Godzilla would not be dwarfed by the contemporary skyline of Tokyo.
 This meant that the miniatures had to be built to a 1/40th scale, and this contributed to an increase in the budget of the film to $6.25 million.
 Tanaka and Nakano supervised suit-maker Noboyuki Yasumaru in constructing a new Godzilla design, incorporating ears and four toes, features not seen since Godzilla Raids Again.
 Nakano insisted on infusing elements into the design that suggested sadness, such as downward-slanting eyes and sloping shoulders.

 Suit construction took two months, and consisted of separately casting body-part molds with urethane on a pre-built, life-size statue of the final design.
 Yasumaru personally took charge of all phases of suit-building, unlike in previous productions wherein the different stages of suit-production were handled by different craftsmen.
 The final suit was constructed to accommodate stuntman Hiroshi Yamawaki, but he declined suddenly, and was replaced by veteran suit actor Kenpachiro Satsuma, who had portrayed Hedorah and Gigan in the Showa Era.
 Because the 110 kg suit wasn't built to his measurements, Satsuma had difficulty performing, being able to last only ten minutes within it, and losing 12 pounds during filming.
 Hoping to avoid having Godzilla move in an overly human fashion, Nakano instructed Satsuma to base his actions on Noh, a traditional Japanese dance.